Codevsom/LITESTYLE-CSS/README.md

 # BASIL-CSS
-Basil css is a lightweight,small css micro framework that allows you to create responsive web pages without much effort
+Basil CSS offers a lightweight and flexible foundation for building modern websites.
+With its core styles, layout options, utility classes, and customization potential, it empowers you to create clean and responsive user interfaces efficiently. getting started

+you can download the css file of basil

+or

+get started by using our cdn